davidje13/flexible-testing-library-react/README.md

 // no need to pass the empty {} argument to title() any more!
 ```

-A new Jest matcher is also available:
+If you are using Jest, a new matcher is also available:

 ```jsx
 import { screen, render, labelText } from 'flexible-testing-library-react';